National Exhibition 9: The Fruit and the Seed

 T1 & T2 Galleries

 The National Exhibition (NE) is a biennial showcase for the creative community—local and in the diaspora—to explore and redefine Bahamian creativity.
-It chronicles our island nation’s social, political, and cultural shifts while welcoming both emerging and established artists into its ranks.
+It chronicles the island nation’s social, political, and cultural shifts while welcoming both emerging and established artists into its ranks.

 Artists